wilsonify/wilsonify.github.io/content/recipes/RED CURRY LIME SAUCE152.md

 # modifications

 See this page for some more about this.
-Either of these will thicken the fuck out of your sauce.
+Either of these will thicken the   out of your sauce.